 Upgrading your computer’s Primary Memory will give you the most increase in performance for the amount of money.
 The boost in performance will be most noticeable for computers that initially had less to begin with.
 For example, the performance increase that you achieve going from 4GB to 16GB will be more noticeable than going from 8GB to 16GB.
 Increasing your computer memory will make it more responsive, and you will especially notice a better performance when running multiple programs at the same time.

-Upgrading a Video Card is a must, if you use your computer to perform graphics intensive tasks.
+If you use your computer to perform graphics intensive tasks, upgrading a Video Card is a must.
 Video Editing, Photo Processing, Video Gaming are some of the most common graphics intensive tasks.
 Computer manufacturers often ship their computers without a dedicated graphic card to maximize their revenue.
 A computer without a dedicated Video Card uses the on-board one instead.
 The on-board Video Card is just another hardware component that comes standard with computers nowadays.
 This card is only powerful enough for common things like browsing the net, checking your emails, playing videos and viewing pictures, among other things.

 If you use your computer for anything other than these tasks, upgrading your Video Card will give you a noticeable boost in performance.
 Your computer would have a dedicated piece of hardware that takes care of handling graphics tasks, which will free you processor and allow it to focus on other operations.
 Upgrading the Video Card on your Desktop Computer is as easy as installing new memory.
 You just need to ensure that you purchase a Video Card compatible with your specific computer.
 Unfortunately this is often an upgrade that cannot be performed on a Laptop.
-If your Office is located within our service area, contact us to check if your computer’s Video Card can be upgraded and to obtain an estimate on how much it will cost to upgrade your system.
+Contact us to check if your computer’s Video Card can be upgraded and to obtain an estimate on how much it would cost to upgrade your system.

-Replacing slow, obsolete parts on your current computer can sometimes be a lot cheaper than buying a new computer, and extend its life for many more years.
+Replacing slow, obsolete parts on your current computer can sometimes be a lot cheaper than buying a new computer, and will extend its useful life for many more years.
 Often just a few small upgrades can make a world of difference in your computer’s speed and overall performance.
 Upgrading the Primary Memory (RAM) is generally done first because it’s the easiest upgrade.
 Nothing else needs to be done after installing additional memory and your computer will immediately be able to take advantage of it.
 Upgrading the Hard Disk Drive or the Video Card on the other hand require additional steps.
 However, which component is best to spend your hard earned money on first, is determined on a case by case basis.
-Contact us if you have any questions about which upgrades options would provide you the biggest “bang for the buck”.
+We can help you determine which upgrades options would provide the biggest “bang for the buck”.